 After weeks of negotiations between counsel, the spouses were at least able to agree on parenting – mostly.
-But they agreed on little else, so had a lengthy contested final orders hearing, with managing partner Carl Graham representing the wife.
+But they agreed on little else, especially financial issues, such as student loans and alimony.
+So we had a lengthy contested final orders hearing, with managing partner Carl Graham representing the wife.
 And our happy client prevailed on every single issue in contention!

 Payment of Maintenance